AbhijithGanesh/Sahaay/README.md

 ## Development
 - Developed using Test Driven Development approach.
 The testing is automated using TravisCI ([travis-ci](https://travis-ci.com/)) and Github Actions
 - The backend is developed using FastAPI([fastapi](https://fastapi.tiangolo.com/))
-- The frontend uses flutter and dart.
+- The design of this application

 ## Docker Setup
 - First install docker desktop from [docker-home](https://www.docker.com/get-started)